A Compositional Approach to Verifying Modular Robotic Systems: Specifying Verifiable Robotic Systems

 for any streams $S$ and $T$.

-The temporal logic element is used to abstract from internal computation/activity.
-As this is never instantaneous, nor do we have precise timing constraints, the execution of one component is described as \emph{eventually} completing.
+Using the temporal logic $\lozenge$ operator enables us to abstract away from internal computation/activity.
+Since the internal computation will never be instantaneous, nor do we have precise timing constraints, the execution of one component is described as \emph{eventually} completing.
 Hence the use of the ``sometime in the future'' temporal operator `$\lozenge$'.
 Later in the development process, this very general temporal constraint might be refined to more precise real-time computational properties.

 As in Stream Logic Programming, we will have rules to deal with end cases, such as when the remaining input list/vector is empty.
 Note that in such cases we might choose to terminate the processing, to suspend and wait until the list or vector is non-empty, to perform some exception handling, or undertake any other required computation.
+Note also that we make the simplifying assumption that each contract consumes one element from the input stream and generates (at most) one element for the output stream.
+In practice, this can be generalised to contracts consuming multiple input elements either by combining the input elements into a new (compound) element or by having several sub-contracts to handle the different input elements (as has been shown within Stream Logic Programming languages).
+However, for simplicity of description we keep our assumption that one input element is consumed at a time.

 Also, a component can consume, or produce, multiple streams.
 For example, we might have a component consuming items from several streams to generate a combined output (on one stream).
 Whether we take an item from each stream simultaneously or just take an item from one of the streams (or any combination of these approaches) will depend on the component, and the component verification should account for this where appropriate.
 Note that we deliberately say nothing about the global behaviour of concurrent streams, for example whether one is generated more quickly than another, instead focusing on the first element on each relevant stream.
 These concurrency aspects might well be explored in future work but, for this initial investigation, we concentrate on the straightforward case for clarity of explanation.